-At Castle Water, our services and network of industry-leading professional partners can support your water management needs, including the installation of automatic meter readers for example.
 So why are business water meters so useful when it comes to calculating your bills?
 Well, here is what you need to know about water meters and how they save money.

 Accuracy.
 If you hate paying for bills that make assumptions on the amount of water your business uses every month, then it’s time to get a business water meter.
 Water meters provide an accurate figure for your consumption, meaning you are billed for the exact amount you have used.
 This also affords you the chance to analyse potential savings opportunities by reducing consumption with the implementation of water efficiency methods.

 How are businesses charged if they don’t have a water meter?

 A business will be placed on a business assessed tariff with an assumed level of usage based on a number of factors.

 Business assessed tariffs are normally evaluated on the following criteria: